someone755/ddr3-controller/docs/README.md

 To make use of the high burst data rate of DDR SDRAM, the core supports sequential access of one operation in the same bank and row.
 To this end, the read or write state is exited once either (a) the refresh timer requests an SDRAM refresh, (b) the user command is different than the previous one (e.g. previous user request was a read, current request is a write, or vice-versa), (c) the user specified bank or row are different than that of the previous read or write command, or (d) the command FIFO becomes empty.

+The 2:1 ratio between the DRAM and the core clock frequencies is owed to the supported data widths of the SERDES primitives in "MEMORY" mode.[^30] Because of this, the core effectively employs a 2T command rate such that the controller's valid comands are interleaved with the "DESELECT" command.

+[^30]: See UG471, Chapter 3, section "Input Serial-to-Parallel Logic Resources (ISERDESE2)", Table 3-3: Supported Data Widths.
+With DDR data signaling, only a 2:1 mode is supported.

 The controller and PHY are not generic and not replaceable, as the DFI protocol is not employed.

 #### FPGA area used